SaiLavanyaP/Assignment2-Peddinti/README.md

 ***

 # Pity Quotes
->"And now that you don't have to be perfect, you can be good." —John Steinbeck
+>"And now that you don't have to be perfect, you can be good." —*John Steinbeck*

->“Life is never fair, and perhaps it is a good thing for most of us that it is not.” —Oscar Wilde
+>“Life is never fair, and perhaps it is a good thing for most of us that it is not.” —*Oscar Wilde*